Everyone knows that getting physical activity in is important but the idea of going to the gym stops many from even beginning an exercise regime.

 But home gym varies a bit in terms of what kind of equipment they incorporate.
 Some basic types of home gyms include:

-- Total Gym Concept: Adjustable heights, with inclined benches, these gym systems focus on forcing you to use your body weight to resistance train
+- Total Gym Concept: Adjustable heights, with inclined workout bench settings, these home gym equipment systems focus on forcing you to use your body weight to resistance train.

-- Stacked Weights: Home gym systems that used stacked weights either with cables or barbells.
+- Stacked Weights: Home gym systems that used stacked weights (weight stack) either with cables or barbells.

-- Multi Combination Machines: As most popular with a Smith machine, these machines use planes with attachments, as opposed to free weights or racks.
+- Multi Combination Machines: As most popular with a Smith machine, these machines use planes with attachments, as opposed to free weights or weight stack racks.

 What should you look for in a home gym system?

 Let’s face it: looking for a gym system can be downright confusing and, at times, overwhelming.
-But luckily, there’s criteria you can look for so you don’t get bogged down and skip the purchase altogether.
+But luckily, there are criteria you can look for so you don’t get bogged down and skip the purchase altogether.

 1. What goals do you want to achieve, and does this piece of equipment help?